EPSCoR Project Director

 The Established Program to Stimulate Competitive Research (EPSCoR) represents a federal-state partnership to enhance the science and engineering research, education, and technology capabilities of states that traditionally have received smaller amounts of federal R&D funds.
-Through EPSCoR, participating states are building a high-quality, academic research base that is serving as a backbone of scientific and technological (S&T) enterprise consistent with S&T strategic plans priorities.
+Through EPSCoR, Idaho is building a high-quality, academic research base that is serving as a backbone of sustainable scientific and technological (S&T) enterprise consistent with state S&T strategic plans and priorities.

 NSF EPSCoR objectives are: a) to catalyze key research themes and related activities within and among EPSCoR jurisdictions that empower knowledge generation, dissemination and application; b) to activate effective jurisdictional and regional collaborations among academic, government and private sector stakeholders that advance scientific research, promote innovation and provide multiple societal benefits; c) to broaden participation in science and engineering by institutions, organizations and people within and among EPSCoR jurisdictions; d) to use EPSCoR for development, implementation and evaluation of future programmatic experiments that motivate positive change and progression.

-- A successful research track record (grants and professional publications) in science or engineering in order to justify the rank of associate or full professor.
+A successful research record (grants and professional publications) in science or engineering in order to justify the rank of associate or full professor.

 Physical Requirements & Working Conditions:

 Preferential review of applicants to take place on January 23, 2019.

 Background Check: Applicants who are selected as final possible candidates must be able to pass a criminal background check.

 University of Idaho is an Equal Opportunity/Affirmative Action/Veterans/Disability Employer.

 Copyright 2017 Jobelephant.com Inc. All rights reserved.

 Posted by the FREE value-added recruitment advertising agency